CSCfi/csc-user-guide/docs/data/a_commands.md

 * <b>-bucket <i>bucket_name</i></b>   By default all the buckets, used by <i>a_put</i>, are searched.
 Option -bucket allows you to specify a single bucket that will be used for the search.
 You shuould use these this option also in cases where you have stored data to buckets with non-standard name.

 * <b>-silent </b>            Output just the object names and number of hits.
-If <i>-file<i> option is uses too, print the object name and matching file name on one row.
+If <i>-file</i> option is used too, print the object name and matching file name on one row.

 ## g_get retrieves the stored data